Email prospecting is a hot topic these days—and it should be because it works. Or at least, it works when it's done right.

 KISS, or Keep It Short and Simple.
 Your entire email should be less than 160 words.
 When you limit the length of your email, you are forced to focus on only the most important points.
 Buyers will be more likely to scan your email and know immediately whether or not it is relevant.
 If the email looks long and onerous, the buyer is more likely to simply delete it, as it's too much information to get started.

 Write as though the recipient were a colleague.
 When you draft your introduction email, use the language you would use if you were sending it to an internal colleague.
-You'll naturally leave out marketing jargon and sales buzz words that actually turn buyers off.
+You'll naturally leave out marketing jargon and sales buzz words that reduce trust and turn buyers off.
 Remember, you are just a person sending another person an email.
 Write like it.

 Avoid attachments, colors, typos, and templates.
 When you write an email to a colleague do you use a corporate template or simply open a new message, type, and hit send?
 Templates make it look like the email is coming from your corporate marketing department.
 Colorful text looks gimmicky, typos are unprofessional, and attachments are more likely to get caught in a spam filter.